About the Workshop Staff

 Sarah LaBrie is a writer and librettist.
 She has been awarded fellowships and residencies from Yaddo, the Vermont Studio Center and the Virginia Center for the Creative Arts.
 Her fiction appears in The Literary Review, Epoch, Lucky Peach, Joyland and Encyclopedia Journal.
 Her writing for the Industry Opera’s Hopscotch was featured in the New Yorker, Wired and on NPR. dreams of the new world, a choral piece commissioned by the Los Angeles Master Chorale and developed with composer Ellen Reid will premiere at Walt Disney Concert Hall next year.
 She has written about books, technology and film for Literary Hub, Lenny Letter, the Verge, the LA Weekly, the Millions and the Los Angeles Review of Books.
 She was the editor for Outpost19, of the California Prose Directory 2016, a collection of the best writing about life in the Golden State published that year.
 She holds an MFA in Creative Writing from New York University and a BA in Comparative Literature and Literary Arts from Brown University.

 Cody Sisco is the author of speculative fiction that straddles the divide between plausible and extraordinary.
 Tortured Echoes, his second novel, continues the cyberpunk alternate history series that began in Broken Mirror, which tells the story of Victor Eastmore’s journeys on Resonant Earth and beyond.
 He is a 2017 Los Angeles Review of Books / USC Publishing Workshop Fellow, and continues to serve the Workshop as Alumni Affairs Coordinator.
-Sisco is also co-organizer of the Northeast Los Angeles Writers and the founder of the Made in L.A., an indie author co-op.
+Sisco is also co-organizer of the Los Angeles Writers Critique Group and the founder of Made in L.A. writers, an indie author co-op.
 His startup, BookSwell, provides readers with a calendar and newsletters about author appearances at bookstores and festivals in Los Angeles.

 Laurie Winer is a founding editor of The Los Angeles Review of Books.
 She has worked in publicity and as an assistant editor at Alfred A. Knopf, and has been a drama critic at The Wall Street Journal and The New York Times.
 She was chief drama critic at The Los Angeles Times, where she also worked as an editor at the food section and at the magazine.
 She has been a features editor at Harper’s Bazaar and was west coast editor for AARP Magazine and for Self.
 She has published in many magazines, including The New Yorker and Oprah.